ralphpd-benjaminyb/notes/README.md

 3. Avoid unnecessary complexity and over-engineering.
 4. Comment your code thoughtfully, especially explaining why something is done, not just what is being done.
 5. Regularly refactor to remove duplication and improve organization.

+# 2024-02-09
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming languages to stay organised and track your progress.
+Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
+By following these tips, you will be able to better manage your workload and achieve your goals more efficiently.